eIDAS 2.0: What can companies expect from it?

 eIDAS (Electronic Identification, Authentication and Trust Services) is a European Union (EU) regulation implemented in 2014 to ensure secure and reliable electronic identification and trust services across the EU.
-The regulation facilitates electronic interactions between businesses, citizens, and public authorities within the EU by establishing common standards for electronic identification, authentication, and trust services. eIDAS 2.0 is the latest and updated version of that rule and aims to solve its shortcomings.
+The eIDAS regulation facilitates electronic interactions between businesses, citizens, and public authorities within the EU by establishing common standards for electronic identification, authentication, and trust services. eIDAS 2.0 is the updated version of that rule which came into effect in 2024 and aims to solve its shortcomings.

 Overall, eIDAS 2.0 is an essential update to the original version.
 It expands the rule's scope to include more types of electronic trust services and introduces the concept of qualified trust service providers.
 Furthermore, by establishing common standards and requirements for electronic identification and trust services, eIDAS 2.0 aims to create a more seamless and secure digital environment within the EU.